Atlantic City Casino Crimes Defense Lawyer

 If you have been arrested for a casino crime in Atlantic City, you need straight answers from an attorney you can trust.
-Our attorneys are highly skilled in casino crimes defense.
+Our attorneys are highly skilled in New Jersey casino crimes defense.
 We have provided a successful defense in numerous cases involving bad checks, casino markers, money laundering, financial structuring, dealer-player conspiracies, counterfeit coins and tokens, past posting, and charges of outright theft or robbery of chips.
 We know from long experience that persons charged with casino crimes are often the innocent victims of set-ups and scams.
 We are also quite familiar with defending cases in which individuals have gambled and lost millions of dollars at casinos and, after they have lost their businesses and homes, are charged with theft or bad checks when they are unable to pay the last markers held by casinos.Depending on the amount you are charged with stealing, you could be facing a lengthy prison sentence:

 - Theft of under $200 in casino chips, checks or markers is a disorderly person’s offense, subject to a jail sentence of up to six months.

 - Theft of $200 to $500 in casino chips, checks or markers is a disorderly person’s offense, subject to a jail sentence of up to eighteen months.

 - Theft of $500 to $75,000 in casino chips, checks or markers is a third-degree offense, punishable by a prison sentence of between three and five years.